 duplicate.
 However, this is of limited utility, since you can't modify it anyway:

 8> C_String = hd(lists:duplicate(1, A_string)).
 "A literal string with a linebreak \\n\nin it"

 9> F_string = lists:duplicate(5, $*). "*****" 10> G_string = string:chars($*, 5). "*****"

 lists:appendto join strings:

 binarydata type, which is often much more efficient since the data is stored as sequences of bytes.
 GordonWeakliem and NoelWelsh.
-Explanations about string handling inefficiencies based on the Erlang FAQ. -- BrentAFulgham - 19 Aug 2004
+Explanations about string handling inefficiencies based on the Erlang FAQ.
+Many helpful comments and Erlang tips by BengtKleberg. -- BrentAFulgham - 19 Aug 2004